AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 **Implementation**:

 Now let's practice and implement action masking for a **discrete** action space and a policy-based algorithm.
-For this implementation I was inspired by Costa Huang paper [7].
+For this implementation I was inspired by Costa Huang paper and his action masking code [7].

 I overloaded `Pytorch`'s `Categorical` class and added an optional mask argument.
 {{< math.inline >}}